rkhwaja/rtmilk/README.md

 # Idea
 Idea is to use pydantic to (de)structure the requests and responses There is a raw api wrapper called API which handles authorization, wrapping each call in a function and removing common fields
-There will be a higher level wrapper which will have objects representing the implicit objects in the API
+There will be a higher level wrapper which will have objects representing the implicit objects in the API e.g. Task, TaskSeries, List

 # Authorization layer
 Stores the key, secret etc